• Tentang UGM

 Activity Friday, 25 July 2025

-On Thursday, 24 July 2025, the GEO-PW Webinar Series of IKN Regional Development #6 and Focus Group Discussion with the theme “The Continuation of Nusantara Capital City Development: Strengthening and Limiting Aspects” organised by the Regional Development Study Interest, Master of Geography UGM supported by the Centre for Southeast Asian Social Studies (PSSAT) UGM.
+Yogyakarta, July 24, 2025 — The GEO-PW Webinar Series of IKN Regional Development #6 and Focus Group Discussion with the theme “The Continuation of Nusantara Capital City Development: Strengthening and Limiting Aspects” was organised by the Regional Development Study Interest, Master of Geography UGM, supported by the Center for Southeast Asian Social Studies at Universitas Gadjah Mada (CESASS UGM).

 CESASS UGM Attended a Partnership Meeting with SEALC NCCU